guanyongj1e/SAMGRU/README.md

-# SAMGRU
-Code for SA-MGRU: Gate-Aligned Fusion of Self-Attention and Multi-Gate GRU for Medical Image Segmentation
+# Code for SA-MGRU: Gate-Aligned Fusion of Self-Attention and Multi-Gate GRU for Medical Image Segmentation